Kiinzu/Casino-Heist/Frontend/src/assets/Properties/blockchain-cheap-glitch/mitigation.md

 }
 ```
 &nbsp;
-The mitigation above seems enough to fix the vulnerability, there is also another way to make the operation more secure, we can use the *OpenZeppelin's SafeMath* library, here is a little example for the *depositCredit()* function that also use the *SafeMath* library &nbsp;
+The mitigation above seems enough to fix the vulnerability.
+There is also another way to make the operation more secure; we can use *OpenZeppelin's SafeMath* library.
+Here is a little example for the *depositCredit()* function that also uses the *SafeMath* library. &nbsp;
 &nbsp;

 ```solidity